LuisYonOfficial/TelemetricOBD/README.md

 ## TODO:
 - Determine Toyota Tacoma 2023 CAN Protocal IDs for individual parameters --> set in Documentation
-- Select CAN chip for interfacing with STM32.
+- Longterm: Select CAN chip for interfacing with STM32.
 Preferably with easy to read library docs.
-      - See if there's an individual breakout board w/ same chip with interfacing with the nucleoboard.
-Set a benchtop setup.
+- Shortterm: Select basic can module board for interfacing with arduino nano.
       - See if basic CAN data can be read for a demo protocal standard.
-- Set basic peripherial circuitry for the STM32 device selected.